- We advise you to exercise a high degree of caution in Paraguay due to the high level of crime.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Australian Government may also restrict the length of validity or type of replacement passports.

 Driving standards in Paraguay are poor and traffic can be disorganised.
 Exercise caution and common sense when travelling by motor vehicle.
 Many cars are poorly maintained and traffic regulations are routinely ignored.
 The network of surfaced roads in Paraguay is limited and can be of variable condition.
 Outside of major urban centres, other than major intercity highways, most roads remain unsurfaced and often become impassable during heavy rain.
 Driving at night in rural areas should be avoided if possible due to stray animals and vehicles without headlights.

-Taxi and bus services can be a convenient mode of travel in urban centres, however, most do not meet Australian standards and do not have functioning seatbelts.
+Taxi and bus services can be a convenient mode of travel in urban centres, however, most do not meet Australian safety standards and do not have functioning seatbelts.
 Some taxis may appear to be official but are not registered with local authorities.
 There are reports of robbery of passengers in unregistered taxis.
-It is recommended that travellers only use registered taxi companies.
-After dark, it is recommended that a registered taxi be booked by phone or at major hotels.
+We recommend that travellers only use registered taxi companies.
+After dark, registered taxis should be booked by phone or at major hotels

 Travellers planning to visit Iguazu Falls should read the travel advice for Brazil and Argentina and be aware of the visa requirements for these countries.
-You should apply for your visa to Brazil and/or Argentina well in advance, as these processes can be time consuming.
-You should consult the nearest Embassy or Consulate of Brazil and/or Argentina for visa information.
-The Australian Government is unable to assist with the visas application process of other countries.
+You should apply for your visa to Brazil or Argentina well in advance of planned travel, as these processes can be time consuming.
+You should consult the nearest Embassy or Consulate of Brazil or Argentina for visa information.
+The Australian Government is unable to assist with the visa application process of other countries.